 - Current Ratio – Should be greater than 1

-- Dividend Yield – Depends on Investor/ Increasing preferred
+- Dividend Yield – Consistent/ Increasing yield preferred

 In addition, here is a checklist (that you should download), which can help you to select a fundamentally strong company based on the financial ratios.
 Also, feel free to share this image with those whom you think can get benefit from the checklist.

 That’s all for this post.
-Hope this article on ‘8 Financial Ratio Analysis that Every Stock Investor Should Know’ is useful for the readers.
+Hope this article on ‘8 Financial Ratio Analysis that Every Stock Investor Should Know’ was useful for you.
 If you have any doubt or need any further clarification, feel free to comment below.
-I will be happy to help you.
+We will be happy to help you.
 Take care and happy investing.